lemaslab/lemaslab.github.io/_people/Nisha_Chachad.md

 ### About

-Nisha Chachad is from Lakeland, FL.
-She is a first year Biology major undergraduate student under College of Agricultural and Life Sciences.
-Her dream job is Physician.
+Nisha Chachad is from Lakeland, Florida.
+She is a second year student and a Biology major under the College of Liberal Arts and Sciences.
+She also hopes to complete a minor in Health Disparities in Society.
+Her dream job is a Physician.
 During her spare time, she likes art and music.
-She is also a member of Student Health Outreach Team and Undergraduate Research Scholars Program.
+She is also a member of the Student Health Outreach Team and the Undergraduate Research Scholars Program.

 ### Current Projects